Why Enterprise Organizations Need DevOps Consulting

 Many enterprise organizations are migrating to Azure DevOps from Jenkins, GitLab, Bamboo, or Team Foundation Server.
 Each migration path has specific considerations.

-From Team Foundation Server: Microsoft provides migration tools for TFS to Azure DevOps.
-The migration preserves source history, work items, and build definitions.
-However, XAML build definitions must be rewritten as YAML pipelines.
-Organizations on TFS 2015 or earlier should plan for a longer migration due to schema differences.
+From Team Foundation Server: Microsoft offers migration tools to move from TFS to Azure DevOps.
+This migration keeps your source history, work items, and build definitions intact.

 How EPC Group Approaches Azure DevOps Consulting